cedricss/reactive.how/filter.md

 - Each event of the input stream is given to the predicate
 - If the predicate returns `✔ true`, the event can pass
 - Otherwise, the event is ignored
-- As a result, it returns a new stream of filtered events
+- As a result, it returns a new stream of filtered values

 So, you now know three reactive programming concepts and five kinds of stream operation!
 That's something, you can celebrate.
 And still, there are more.
 More categories.
 More cards per category.
 More Monday lessons 😁.